Adelaide Brighton Cement

 Alternate fuel and raw materials

-Changes to the current approved alternate fuels and raw materials requires ABC to produce a detailed pre-trial report, the completion of the approved trial methodology and submission of a post-trial report to the EPA, as per conditions of EPA Licence 1126.
+Changes to the current approved alternate fuels and raw materials requires Adbri to produce a detailed pre-trial report, the completion of the approved trial methodology and submission of a post-trial report to the EPA, as per conditions of EPA Licence 1126.
 This includes detailed studies for specific air pollutants to demonstrate compliance with the Environment Protection (Air Quality) Policy 2016, and ensuring the local community and other stakeholders are consulted and advised on any new proposal.

-The EPA is aware of ABC’s aspirations to increase alternate fuel use at the Birkenhead facility and understands that the Company is exploring the use of an additional RDF derived from municipal solid waste (MSW).
+The EPA is aware of Adbri's aspirations to increase alternate fuel use at the Birkenhead facility and understands that the Company is exploring the use of an additional RDF derived from municipal solid waste (MSW).

 Community engagement

-ABC undertakes community engagement in accordance with its community engagement plan.
+Adbri undertakes community engagement in accordance with its community engagement plan.

 - provide public access to its real-time monitoring data of PM10 and PM2.5 from within the community